 10. Get a tutor to do one-off feedback

 If you don’t have the time or desire to sign up for a whole course, consider getting feedback on just a few translations.
-For Spanish-to-English translators, I offer resitter packs that comprise just three texts.
-I designed them for the DipTrans, but they’re also popular among translators preparing for other exams.
-I will also quote to do constructive feedback on one-off translations.
-This lower-cost option provides a lot of insights that can give you that edge you need to pass your exam.
+For French- and Spanish-to-English translators, we offer resitter packs that comprise just three texts.
+We designed them for the DipTrans, but they’re also popular among translators preparing for other exams.

 Train with us for the CIOL DipTrans on our DipTrans preparatory course